 It’s very easy to sit down at a keyboard with a traditional wordprocessor and just start typing.
-If it’s a very short document, or something transient or relatively unimportant, then you just want to type it in and make it ‘look right’ by highlighting with the mouse and clicking on font styles and sizes.
+If it’s a very short document, or something short-lived or relatively unimportant, then you just want to type it in and make it ‘look nice’ by highlighting with the mouse and clicking on font styles and sizes.

 In doing so, you may achieve the effect you wanted, but your actions have left no trace behind of why you made these changes.
-This is usually unimportant for trivial or short-term documents, but if you write longer or more complex documents, or if you often write documents to a regular pattern, then making them consistent by manual methods becomes a nightmare.
-LATEX’s facilities for automation are based on you providing this ‘why’ information.
+This is not important for trivial, ephemeral, or short-term documents.
+Sometimes, though, you may need to write longer, more permanent, or more complex documents, or documents arranged to a regular pattern like reports or articles.
+Making them consistent by manual methods then becomes a nightmare, and an enormous waste of time, because everything has to be formatted and reformatted by hand.

 If your documents have any of the features below, then you have probably already started thinking about structure.

-There is lots of repetitive formatting in the document.
+There is lots of repetitive formatting in my document.

-There are lots of figures or tables (or examples, exercises, panels, sidebars, etc).
+There are lots of figures or tables (or examples, exercises, panels, sidebars, etc) in my document.

-A master copy is needed for future reference or reprinting.
+A master copy of my document is needed for future reference or reprinting.